lvanschilfgaarde/lordcephei.github.io/pages/lmgf-tutorial.md

 **blm**{: style="color: blue"} should generate file **actrl.copt**{: style="color: green"}, which should be essentially the same as **doc/demos/asa-copt/ctrl.copt**{: style="color: green"} (commented lines might be different though).
 If this is not the case, something is wrong with your configuration. **You should not continue** if your template does not agree with the one supplied.

 The command-line arguments are not required, but they supply quantities **blm**{: style="color: blue"} cannot determine automatically, that you will have to supply at some point.
 If you supply them on the command-line they are folded into the ctrl file at the outset; or, you can edit the ctrl file after it is generated.
-Command-line switches **blm**{: style="color: blue"} recognizes are summarized in [Building_FP_input_file.html](https://lordcephei.github.io/buildingfpinput/).
+Command-line switches **blm**{: style="color: blue"} recognizes are summarized in [Building FP input file](https://lordcephei.github.io/buildingfpinput/).

 ###### _The \-\-asa switch_